Art & Design Committee

-The Art Committee strives to create powerful visual images that focus public attention on 350Brooklyn’s message.
+The Art & Design Committee strives to create powerful visual images that focus public attention on 350Brooklyn’s message.
 We aim to inspire people to join the movement for a saner world.

 - To create two- and three-dimensional work for specific events as well as to affirm the fundamental values of the environmental movement.